Author: Dr. Jean-Paul Rodrigue

 - Transport efficiency has increased significantly because of innovations and improvements in the modes and infrastructures in terms of their capacity and throughput.
 Ports are particularly important in such a context since they are gateways to international trade through maritime shipping networks.
 As a result, the transferability of commodities, parts, and finished goods has improved.
 Decreasing transport costs does more than increasing trade; it can also help change the location of economic activities.
 Yet, transborder transportation issues remain to be better addressed in terms of capacity, efficiency, and security.

 - Transactional efficiency.
+An international trade transaction can generated up to 27 documents, nine of which related to the transfer of possession from the seller to the carrier and to the beneficial cargo owner.
 The financial sector also played a significant role in integrating global trade, namely by providing investment capital and credit for international commercial transactions.
 For instance, a letter of credit may be issued based upon an export contract.
 An exporter can thus receive a payment guarantee from a bank until its customer finalizes the transaction upon delivery.
 This is particularly important since the delivery of international trade transactions can take several weeks due to the long distances involved.
-Recent efforts towards the digitalization of supply chains are further pushing towards higher levels of transactional efficiency.
+Recent efforts towards digitalization are further pushing towards higher levels of transactional efficiency since documentation is in digital format.
 During a transfer, it is also common that the cargo is insured in the event of damage, theft, or delays, a function supported by insurance companies.
 Also, global financial systems permit to convert currencies according to exchange rates that are commonly set by market forces, while some currencies, such as the Chinese Yuan, are influenced by policy.
 Monetary policy can thus be a tool, albeit contentious, used to influence trade.

 All these measures are expected to promote the level of economic and social development of the concerned nations since trade facilitation relies on the expansion of human, infrastructure, and institutional capabilities.